Special relativity and the rod/slot paradox – XIV – angle between colliding rod and slot in a diagonally moving frame

 I remind you of the conditions in frame A at a time ahead of the rod/slot encounter in the collision scenario.
 The encounter happens at tA = 0.
 The drawing below shows the relative movement of reference frame W vs. frame A. The origins of the frames coincide at tA = tW = 0.
 At this point in time also the left ends of the rod and the slot meet.

-Rotated coordinate systems of frames A and W
+Initial conditions and rotated coordinate systems of frames A and W

-Illustration 1: A diagonally approaching frame W in our collision scenario, which set up in a frame A. For a Lorentz Transformation from A to W we use rotated Cartesian coordinate systems with x-axes oriented along the line of relative motion of the frames.
+Illustration 1: A diagonally approaching frame W in our collision scenario, which was set up in a frame A (see the first 3 posts of this series).
+Rod and slot meet each other at tA = tW = 0.
+For a Lorentz Transformation from A to W we use rotated Cartesian coordinate systems with x-axes oriented along the line of relative motion of the frames.

-For details, certain quantities, abbreviations and terminology see previous posts.
+For details, certain quantities, abbreviations and terminology see previous posts. vrel is the vector of relative velocity of the origins of our two frames versus each other.

-At time tA = tW = 0 it is relatively easy to find out how the rod is oriented in W – with respect to the line of relative motion between A vs. W. Analogously to the steps in the previous 13th post we first calculate components of the position vectors for the rod’s left end right end at tA = 0 with respect to the line of relative motion.
+At time tA = tW = 0 it is relatively easy to find out how the rod is oriented in W – with respect to the line of relative motion between A vs. W. Analogously to the steps in the 13th post of this series we first calculate components of the position vectors for the rod’s left end right end at tA = 0 with respect to the line of relative motion.
 The component xr,r,rel,A of the position vector to the rod’s right end parallel to the line of relative motion is

 \[ x_{r,r,rel,A}(t_A=0) \,=\, L * \cos \left(\Psi_{WA} \right) \, =\, L\,{\beta_x \over \beta_{rel}} \,. \]